veMarketCap/veMarketCap/README.md

 # veMarketCap 💓

-veMarketCap ve Market Cap is a on chain tracking website focus on projects adopts voting escrow tokenecmoics (veCRV) model.
+veMarketCap veMarketCap is a on chain tracking website focus on projects adopts voting escrow tokenecmoics (veCRV) model.
 We provide a relevant info for all the projects who adopt and going to adopte ve model.

 You can visit the site yourself at https://vemarketcap.com/.